A Juvenile Charge or Conviction Can be Life-Altering.

 At LEWIS & DICKSTEIN, P.L.L.C., our juvenile defense attorneys are here to protect your young person from false charges, overcharges, and unfair or overly harsh treatment by the police, prosecutors, and the court system.

-When a juvenile is charged, we look at all the facts and present a complete picture to the court.
-We know how to present evidence to the court to maximize its positive impact and mitigating value.
-If there is a juvenile adjudication, we want to ensure that any sentence they receive does the best and the least damage.
+When the government charges a juvenile with a felony or misdemeanor, the experienced criminal defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. examine all the facts and present a comprehensive picture to the court.
+We know how to present evidence to the court to maximize its positive impact and mitigate its negative value.
+If there is a juvenile adjudication, we want to ensure that any sentence they receive does the least damage.
 If the charges are unjustified or excessive, we will do everything possible to get the case dismissed or the charges reduced.

 If you want your child, grandchild, or dependent treated by their defense attorney with patience, compassion, and dedication, we are available to work with your family.
 We will find a way to help, and we are not afraid to win!